 If your company is planning to expand operations to Nigeria, you probably want to get started as soon as possible.
 However, you’ll need to make sure all of your employees have the visas and permits they need to live and work in Nigeria legally.

-Types of Nigerian Work Visas Available to Foreigners
+Types of Work Visas in Nigeria

 There are four primary types of visas offered in Nigeria: